lambdamikel/LambdaSpeak/README.md

 The latest version of the [LambdaSpeak driver software is hosted on TFM's home page](http://futureos.cpc-live.com/files/LambdaSpeak_RSX_by_TFM.zip).
 The zip file also contains a `README` and the `.dsk` file contains an extensive manual describing all features of the software.

-### Acknowledgements

-Bryce, for taking on the job of designed the LambdaSpeak 2.0 PCB SMD, and for guiding and pushing me into the right direction - Xilinx CPLD instead of GAL22V10, Verilog instead of WinCupl, etc. Stay tuned for updates from Bryce regarding the LambdaSpeak 2.0 reimplementation with SMD components and reduced chip count due to the Xilinx CPLD.

-Special thanks go to "zhulien" from the CPC Wiki Forum for suggesting to implement the Amdrum mode!
-Without him, this mode would not exist (I didn't even know about the Amdrum module)

 ### Maker Support

 For LambdaSpeak 1.95: